Black hole microstates from the worldsheet: Consistency of the worldsheet spectrum

 The combinations in \eqref{SigmapostiveCFT} correspond to the minimal values of the quantity $\Sigma_0$ appearing in the denominator of various components of the supergravity fields~\eqref{eq:metric-B-gen}.
 We have just shown that the consistency conditions of the spectrum imply that they are both non-negative quantities.
 This will be important when studying the corresponding geometry in the following section.

 Let us summarise our results so far.
 Starting with a class of generic null gauged models, the gauged currents are defined in terms of eight parameters, namely $\lL_i,\rR_i$, $i=1,2,3,4$.
 Since only the direction of the gauging matters, the overall scale becomes irrelevant.
 This means that we can work directly with the six ratios $l_i, r_i$.
 These must satisfy the two null conditions \eqref{eq: null gauge constraints-3} and also $l_3=r_3$ from the non-compactness of $t$.
 Finally, by focusing on the worldsheet CFT and relating the action of spectral flow in $SL(2,\R)$ to that of the gauge orbits, we have shown that the theory is consistent only if the remaining three parameters can be written in terms of three integers (in addition to $R_y$), which we can take to be $\m, \n$ and $\k$ (when $\k \neq 0$).
 Moreover, these must be chosen so that $\pp= n_5 \m \n/\k$ is also integer-valued.
+It is possible that the quantization conditions on $\k,\m,\n,\pp$ could alternatively be obtained by analyzing the global consistency of the gauging, see e.g.~\cite{Gawedzki:1991yu,Hull:2006qs,Hull:2006va,Gawedzki:2010rn,deFromont:2013iy}.
+In the next section we will instead proceed to analyze the global geometry of the gauged target space.

 The set of conditions \eqref{integersCFT1odd}--\eqref{L32def} is one of the main results of this paper.
 It will allow us to rewrite the general supergravity fields in Eqs.~\eqref{eq:metric-B-gen}--\eqref{eq:dilaton-pre} in a simple way, making their main physical features and some of their symmetries manifest.
 Furthermore, this will lead to a complete characterisation of the full set of consistent solutions.